riot/riot.github.io/api.md

 `component.mount(element: HTMLElement, initialState?: object, parentScope?: object): RiotComponent;`

-Any component object will be mounted on a DOM node in order to rendered its template becoming interactive.
+Any component object will be mounted on a DOM node in order to render its template and become interactive.

-You will likely never call the `component.mount` method by yourself, you will use instead the [riot.mount](#riotmount) or [riot.component](#riotcomponent) instead.
+You will likely never call the `component.mount` method by yourself, you will use [riot.mount](#riotmount) or [riot.component](#riotcomponent) instead.

 #### component.unmount